MythFinance/docs.myth.finance/dualSTAKE/src/redeem.md

 > Not sure what this is all about?
 Start over from [the overview page](./overview.html).

-Minting and redeeming do not incur platform fees, so users should always receive at least as much `ALGO` and `ORA` as they deposited.
+Minting and redeeming do not incur platform fees, but minting requires an additional micro unit of the ASA, so if a user mints any amount of `oraALGO` and then redeems it immediately, they would receive 0.00000001 `ORA` less than what they deposited.

 Continue to: ["Protesting"](./protesting.html) or navigate to a specific section using the menu.